retched/missing-images-zen/README.txt

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ****************************************************************************
 Features
 ========
-Scans your ZenCart database and images folder for any missing images and reports on them.
+Scans your database and images folder for any missing images and reports on them.

 Version Date
 ==============
-v1.0 2014-07-16 16:33
-  * Initial release
+v1.0 2014-07-16 02:37	Initial release

 Author
 ======